 I LOVE the flavor of cinnamon, so I like to give my cream cheese frosting a little BOOST by adding my Young Living Cinnamon Bark Vitality Oil.
 It is strong, so typically 1-2 drops should be enough!
 It gives the nice cinnamon flavor but you get the beautiful look of a creamy smooth frosting on top.

 I use this same dough recipe to make dinner rolls with just a couple of slight adjustments.
-I’ve also made it more savory with garlic, herbs, and cheese.
+I’ve also made it more savory with garlic, herbs, and cheese – check out my Savory Pull Apart Rolls.
 Really the sky’s the limit with this dough recipe!
 So go ahead and be creative!

 The Best Cinnamon Rolls